OVERBERG RENOSTERVELD TRUST

 Possible solutions to seemingly insurmountable challenges

 There are many solutions that are vital to the Black Harrier’s survival.
-A shutdown-on-demand programme at the Excelsior Wind Farm, owned by BTE Renewables, means that when paid observers identify threatened species flying towards a particular wind turbine, they radio into the control room and the turbine is immediately switched off.
-This has undoubtedly saved the lives of many birds of prey, with around 180 successful shutdowns between December 2020 and November 2021.
-Following the death of a Black Harrier at a wind turbine on this wind farm, additional measures were put in place, including doubling up on observers at a challenging vantage point.
+A shutdown-on-demand programme at the Excelsior Wind Farm, owned by Engie, means that when paid observers identify threatened species flying towards a particular wind turbine, they radio into the control room and the turbine is immediately switched off.
+This has undoubtedly saved the lives of many birds of prey, with between 200 and 550 successful shutdowns a year since 2021.
+Following the death of two Black Harrier at a wind turbine on this wind farm, additional measures were put in place, including doubling up on observers at a challenging vantage point.

 Aside from the short-term measures to protect birds at wind farms, there are also other methods which eliminate the potential for human error, which have proven to reduce collisions by 100% in some areas: for example, painting one of the turbine blades (or two-thirds of it) black, which makes the turning blades highly visible to birds.
 This idea has been tested in Norway and was found to be 100% successful with no running costs.
-It urgently needs to be tested elsewhere, including in South Africa.
-However, painting blades is not favoured by South African wind farms as yet because it has an impact on the warranty of the blades and civil aviation insists on white blades.
+It urgently needs to be tested elsewhere, including more testing in South Africa.
 Much work still needs to take place before such interventions become common practice.
-Other mitigation measures such as the automated shut down are extremely costly and difficult to implement post-construction, thus the ORCT and others are pushing for further consideration of the black blade option.
+Other mitigation measures such as the automated shut down are extremely costly and difficult to implement post-construction, thus the ORT and others are pushing for further consideration of the black blade option.

 Contact us